loxosceles/image-processor/README.md

 user configuration file.
 Basically, you only need to set up your dotfiles here.
 Then chezmoi will do the rest.
 Look at this project to see how this works in detail:
 [devcontainer_template](https://github.com/loxosceles/devcontainer_config_template).
+Use the `docker-compose.dev.yml` file to build locally.

-Also, check out the [chezmoi documentation](https://chezmoi.io) which is a great project!
+Check out the [chezmoi documentation](https://chezmoi.io) which is a great project!